What is Mozart malware?

 How did Mozart infiltrate my computer?

-Malicious PDF document that is used to spread Mozart malware:
+Malicious PDF document used to spread Mozart malware:

 Instant automatic malware removal: